IBM/example-health-apis/ImportingAndManagingAnAPIFromzOSConnectInAPIConnect.md

   <img src="doc/source/images/CreateAssembleButton.png" alt="Create Assembly Buttonn" width="40%">

 * There will be a scroll bar near the middle of the screen.
-Scroll down to the Policies section and click and hold "Invoke".
+Scroll down to the Policies section and click and hold "Invoke". <br>
   <img src="doc/source/images/InvokeButton.png" alt="Invoke Button" width="60%">

 - Drag the invoke action to a place between the circles.
 A dotted box will appear where you can drop it.